 - Cowboys in Super Bowl 30 (- 13.5)

 The two pushes came in Super Bowl 34 (Rams over Titans) and Super Bowl 31 (Packers over Patriots).

-The Chiefs added to this trend in 2020, winning Super Bowl 54 and covering the 1.5-point spread.
+The Buccaneers added to this trend in 2021, winning Super Bowl 55 as underdogs—meaning they obviously covered the spread as well.

-So the general sentiment here is that if you like the favorite to win, bet them against the spread.
-If you like the underdog, don’t worry about taking the points; bet them on the moneyline.
+So the general sentiment here is that if you like the favorite (Rams) to win, bet them against the spread (-4.5 currently).
+If you like the underdog (Bengals), don’t worry about taking the points; bet them on the moneyline (+170 right now).

-Underdogs have been live in the last 19 Super Bowls, pulling off upsets in a whopping 13 of them.
-The six favorites to cover the spread in the last 19 Super Bowls include:
+The six favorites to cover the spread in the last 20 Super Bowls include:

 - Chiefs in Super Bowl 54